-Ten guidance activities (including individual mentoring interviews), information and research activities, use of on-line resources, work related learning (work experience in Year 10 and Year 12) and individual learning and planning activities.
+Careers Education is delivered through PSHE (Stop the Clock) which is taught by our pastoral tutors in Years 7-13.
+This programme includes careers education sessions, careers guidance activities (including individual mentoring interviews), information and research activities, use of on-line resources, work related learning (work experience in Year 12) and individual learning and planning activities.
 Other focussed events are provided at different times of the year to appropriate students e.g. Year 8 options evening, Year 11 information evening, Year 12 careers week and Year 12 Higher Education Event.
-Work Experience provision is provided for the full cohorts of Year 10 and Year 12, although extra more targeted support is provided to identified vulnerable students.
+Work Experience provision is provided for the full cohorts of Year 12, although extra more targeted support is provided to identified vulnerable students.
 Student voice is actively used in the evaluation of activities through feedback forms.
 Students are educated to not consider certain jobs because of stereotypes.
 Equal opportunities are at the forefront of provision. through Stop the Clock sessions, Enrichment Days, tutor time, assemblies, Information Evenings and sessions with visitors.
 In addition to this, at Post 16 in Year 12 there is a dedicated programme to support careers guidance and information.

 The curriculum is also seen as an opportunity for all teachers to link curriculum learning with careers.
 STEM subject teachers highlight the relevance of STEM subjects for a wide range of future career pathways.

 The school supports students to make choices about the full range of options at 16 and 18.
 Information is provided on the range of education or training options, including apprenticeships and technical education routes.
-As well as supporting progression to University the school makes pupils aware of other options such as Higher Apprenticeships and jobs with training to enable them to make informed choices.
+As well as supporting progression to university the school makes pupils aware of other options such as Higher Apprenticeships and jobs with training to enable them to make informed choices.
 A Higher Apprenticeship Event is also run for students and parents in an evening.

-Pupils are made aware that if they do not gain a grade 4 or above in English and Maths at GCSE Level they will be required to continue working towards obtaining them up until the age of 19.
+Pupils are made aware that if they do not gain a grade 4 or above in English and Maths at GCSE Level, they will be required to continue working towards obtaining them up until the age of 19.

 The careers education programme is designed to meet the needs of students at The Becket School.
 It is differentiated and personalised to ensure progression through activities that are appropriate to students' stages of career learning, planning and development and to strengthen their motivation, aspirations and attainment at school.

-The school aims to create a learning environment which allows and encourages pupils to tackle real life challenges which require them to manage risk and to develop their decision making, team building and problem solving skills.
-The school acknowledges that there is strong research evidence about the impact of employer engagement on students' future prospects and earnings in adult life.
-Opportunities to make contact with real employers and employees will be provided not only to inspire pupils but to challenge pre-conceived ideas about jobs and broaden horizons.
+The school aims to create a learning environment which allows and encourages pupils to tackle real life challenges which require them to manage risk and to develop their decision making, team building and problem-solving skills.

+The school acknowledges that there is strong research evidence about the impact of employer engagement on students' prospects and earnings in adult life.
+Opportunities to contact real employers and employees will be provided not only to inspire pupils but to challenge pre-conceived ideas about jobs and broaden horizons.

 The focus is on: